Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/tags.md

 Another way to build actionable tags is to build them on top of `<a>`.
 These kind of tags are usually used as anchor links.

-To add semantics for buttons filter, or a `<a>` tag (if a new URL is launched) and put an explicit heading.
-The text of the button must be clear enough to explain the destination of the tag.
+To add semantics for navigation `<a>` tag (if a new URL is launched), put an explicit heading.
+The text of the link must be clear enough to explain the destination of the tag.
 Most of the time, tags must be inside a list (`<ul>` or `<ol>`).

 {{< example >}}